 insulin dosing and glucose level records alongside a lifestyle diary,

-could help explain how the few extra drinks you on your night out,
+could help explain how the few extra drink that you had on your night

-resulted in a drop in your glucose levels (a ‘hypo’) the following
+out, resulted in a drop in your glucose levels (a ‘hypo’) the

 fine-tuning your insulin dose and carbohydrate intake in the future to